The next 12 months may be an opportunity to adopt better financial habits—starting with the following 3 resolutions.

 2- Plan inspiring projects

-How much do you need to save per week to reach your goal?
+How much do you need to save each week to reach your goal?

 3- Build an emergency fund

 An emergency fund can cover these types of contingencies without affecting your other plans.
-This means setting aside enough money to cover all your regular expenses for at least 3 months, even if you’re not working.
+This means setting aside enough money to cover all your regular expenses for at least 3 to 6 months, even if you’re not working.
 Since you can’t predict when you’ll need to withdraw your savings, it’s best to put them in an easy-to-access account like a tax-free savings account (TFSA).
+TFSAs can be a great option for an emergency fund account.
+Your money can grow tax-free and you can withdraw amounts at any time, depending on the investment vehicle you choose.